 A TUE application is assessed by the TUE committee and then either authorized or rejected.
 The TUE committee is an independent medical committee, which evaluates applications in accordance with the applicable conditions for obtaining an authorization.
 Antidoping Switzerland’s committee includes six doctors from different specialist fields.
 They are all required to comply with medical confidentiality regulations.
 Athletes will be informed of the decision in writing.

 An authorized TUE will be sent to the relevant athlete by registered mail.

 The TUE has a limited validity period, and the approved therapy is clearly defined.
 If a change in therapy is planned, a new TUE application must be submitted.

 A TUE approved by Antidoping Switzerland is valid only at the national level.
-If an athlete is planning to take part in international competitions, the TUE granted by Antidoping Switzerland must be forwarded to the relevant international federation for recognition.
+If an athlete is planning to take part in international competitions, the TUE granted by Antidoping Switzerland must be forwarded to the relevant International Sports Federation for recognition.

 If an application is rejected by the TUE committee of Antidoping Switzerland, the reasons for the decision are given in writing.
 In the event of rejection, an appeal can be lodged with the Swiss Olympic Disciplinary Chamber for Doping Cases.

-Athletes who are assigned to Antidoping Switzerland’s testing pools, and who therefore require a prospective TUE, will not be charged for the evaluation process (this does also apply to emergency TUE applications).
+Athletes who are assigned to Antidoping Switzerland’s TUE pool, and who therefore require a prospective TUE, will not be charged for the evaluation process (this does also apply to emergency TUE applications).

 A special case is where an athlete asks for a prospective assessment of a TUE application by the Antidoping Switzerland TUE committee, but this is not deemed necessary according to the rules and regulations of Antidoping Switzerland.
 The athlete will be charged CHF 150 per evaluation in such instances.

-The athlete bears all of the costs of any medical examination and reports, which may be required as part of the evaluation of the TUE application.
+The athlete bears all of the costs of any medical examination and reports, as well as any translation costs, which may be required as part of the evaluation of the TUE application.